Python on OLCF Systems

 Note

-It is highly recommended to create new environments in the “Project Home” directory (/ccs/proj/<project_id>/<user_id>).
-This space avoids purges, allows for potential collaboration within your project, and works better with the compute nodes.
+For users interested in sharing their environment, it is highly recommended to create new environments in the “Project Home” directory (/ccs/proj/<project_id>/<user_id>).
+This space avoids purges and allows for potential collaboration within your project.
 It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.

 It is always recommended to deactivate an environment before activating a new one.
 Deactivating an environment can be achieved through: